Nurgak/atom/README.md

 ### Unit Tests

-Run the unit tests with
+No unit tests so far.

-	catkin build run_tests_atom

 ## Usage

-Run the main node with
+Run the main node on the Raspberry Pi with

 	roslaunch atom_platform atom_platform.launch

+Run the V-REP simulation with

+	roslaunch atom_simulation atom_simulation_vrep.launch

+Note that V-REP must be launched first, the world loaded and the simulation running.

 ## Config files